danfuzz/samizdat/doc/library-guide/Generator.md

 Note that all collections are also generators (which generate their elements in sequence).

-**Note:** The function `catCollect` is exported to the global variable environment, as it is very-commonly used.
+Because they are so commonly used, the following definitions are exported to the standard global variable environment:

+* `catCollect`
+* `collect`
+* `nextValue`

 <br><br>